-These 7 modern bathroom designs by Sweeten homeowners show off sleek personal taste
+These 7 modern bathroom designs by Sweeten homeowners show off a wide range of inspiration

 A clean—but not overly simple—aesthetic

-Sisters Nicole and Missy turned to Sweeten to renovate their Arlington bathroom.
+Sisters Nicole and Missy turned to Sweeten to begin their Arlington bathroom renovation.
 Nicole originally thought she wanted a simple and clean white bathroom.
-However, as the project unfolded, she realized she wanted more personality in the design.
+However, as the project unfolded, she realized she wanted more personality in the design thanks to her Sweeten contractor’s suggestions.
 The sliding barn shower door and white-washed oak vanity came in to complete this modern bathroom design.

 This Manhattan couple went with a minimalist white color scheme for their Greenwich Village modern bathroom design.
-Their Sweeten contractor installed a modern-looking vanity characterized by linear silhouettes and a lack of hardware.
+Their Sweeten contractor installed a sleek vanity characterized by linear silhouettes and a geometric shower niche.
 A black matte faucet was installed on the wall, which boosts the contemporary factor.

 Gray grout offsets modern gold touches

-For Amy and Kevin’s bathroom renovation, they, like many other renovators, chose classic subway tile.
+For Amy and Kevin’s LA bathroom renovation, they, like many other renovators, chose classic subway tile.
 However, they tweaked the look by using gray grout.
-(Gray is a great choice for modern design lovers as it is both classic and contemporary at the same time.)
-They also selected a large-format gray tile for the floor, which gives the space a modern vibe.
+(Gray is a great choice as it is both classic and contemporary at the same time.)
+They also selected a large-format gray tile for the floor, which grounded the room.
 To pull in a traditional aesthetic, the couple put in a 30-inch vanity in a natural wood tone.

 A modern bathroom design mixes in classic fixtures